Event Schedule & Details

 Fees include: participation in the tours, 3 lunches (Fri, Sat, Sun), 3 dinners (Thu, Fri and gala on Sat), visits, a rally plaque, and participant gifts.

-The final price will be provided when you register.
-In December 2025, you will be asked to confirm your participation by paying the balance.
+The final price will be between €600 and €700 for a team of two people.
+It will be confirmed in December 2025.
+From that date onwards, you will be asked to confirm your participation by paying the balance.

 Accommodation